otherness-space/basic/README.txt

 Basic is meant to be YOUR theme.
 To change the name of the theme from 'basic' to another name like 'mytheme', follow these steps BEFORE enabling the theme:

-  - rename the theme folder to 'mytheme'
+  - Rename the theme folder to 'mytheme'
-  - rename basic.info.yml to mytheme.info.yml
+  - Rename basic.info.yml to mytheme.info.yml
   - edit basic.info.yml and change the name, description, project (can be deleted), and change all other instances of 'basic' to 'mytheme'
-  - rename basic.theme to mytheme.theme
+  - Rename basic.theme to mytheme.theme
   - in basic.theme, change each instance of 'basic' to 'mytheme'
-  - rename config/schema/basic.schema.yml to mytheme.schema.yml
+  - Rename config/schema/basic.schema.yml to mytheme.schema.yml
-  - rename each file in config/install from block.block.basic_tools.yml (for
+  - Rename each file in config/install from block.block.basic_tools.yml (for
     example) to block.block.mytheme_tools.yml
-  - in every file in config/install, change each instance of 'basic' to 'mytheme'
+  - Every file in config/install, change each instance of 'basic' to 'mytheme'
-  - in js/source/scripts.js, change each instance of 'basic' to 'mytheme'
+  - In js/source/scripts.js, change each instance of 'basic' to 'mytheme'
-  - in theme-settings.php, change each instance of 'basic' to 'mytheme'
+  - In theme-settings.php, change each instance of 'basic' to 'mytheme'
-  - in templates/html.html.twig, change each instance of 'basic' to 'mytheme'
+  - In templates/html.html.twig, change each instance of 'basic' to 'mytheme'
-  - in templates/menu-local-tasks.html.twig, change each instance of 'basic' to 'mytheme'
+  - In templates/menu-local-tasks.html.twig, change each instance of 'basic' to 'mytheme'
-  - in templates/status-messages.html.twig, change each instance of 'basic' to 'mytheme'
+  - In templates/status-messages.html.twig, change each instance of 'basic' to 'mytheme'

 When renaming, remember the following: